Why Your LLC, Not You, Should Own Your Intellectual Property

 Form your LLC before you apply for IP registration.
 Put the exact name of your LLC down as the owner.
 That means not leaving off the suffix; if the full name of your LLC is “Borneo Products, LLC” you should not leave off the “LLC.”
 Not putting your LLC down as the owner of your IP could be an irreversible mistake; even making an IP assignment could be insufficient.

-The issue of an LLC's intellectual property ownership is something many entrepreneurs don't properly consider.
+The issue of an LLC’s intellectual property ownership is something many entrepreneurs don’t properly consider.
 This seemingly minor detail can nevertheless cause massive problems later on for you and your business.
 Our firm can help you make sure your company is set up correctly and your assets are protected.
-Call us at 914-530-3070 to schedule an appointment today.